pcbrendel/pcbrendel.github.io/causality/ml_slearner.md

     features=X_test.columns.tolist()
 )
 ```

+INTERPRET

+Comment on logistic regression / interaction / benefit of tree-based model

 The S-Learner for CausalML has a key limitation not obvious in the example here.
 The model might "ignore" the treatment variable if it's not a strong predictor, especially if the treatment is just a single binary column in a forest of hundreds of other features.
 This can cause the model to "wash out" the treatment effect, leading to an estimate of 0 for everyone.
 This motivates the need for other types of learners, like the T-Learner, which we'll explore next!